RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker/README.md

 ## How it Works

 To learn and complete this project. a dataset is needed.
-I used the <a href="https://registry.opendata.aws/amazon-bin-imagery/">Amazon Bin Image Dataset</a>.
+I used the [Amazon Bin Image Dataset]("https://registry.opendata.aws/amazon-bin-imagery/").
 The dataset contains 500,000 images of bins containing one or more objects.
 For each image there is a metadata file containing information about the image like the number of objects, it's dimension and the type of object.

 The target is to classify the number of objects in each bin.